 This recent New York Times article provides an excellent explanation to some of the things mentioned above, including the history of how a few studies were able to dupe the public into believing this notion that everyone needs to supplement more Vitamin D.

 Update April, 18, 2018

-This Medscape article has just come out warning people (and prescribing physicians) of the dangers of excess Vitamin D. I've no doubt that in the years ahead, more and more 'news' stories will appear touting 'new evidence' suggesting Vitamin D supplementation may be harmful.
+This Medscape article has just come out warning people (and prescribing physicians) of the dangers of excess Vitamin D. Meanwhile this study in the Journal of the American Osteopathic Association as well as this review have just come out that further explain the importance of magnesium for Vitamin D metabolism and usefulness.
+I've no doubt that in the years ahead, more and more 'news' stories will appear touting 'new evidence' suggesting Vitamin D supplementation may be harmful.
 The evidence however is not new.
 A handful of us have been teaching these warnings for years.
 It does seem though, slowly but surely, more and more people are waking up to this message that Vitamin D supplements can, in fact, be harmful.